The Corrs: 2006–2014: Solo projects and retrospective releases

 The Corrs went on an extended hiatus starting in 2006, raising their own families and pursuing solo careers.

 Andrea released her first solo album, Ten Feet High, on 25 June 2007.
 It was produced by Nellee Hooper, who has worked with Björk, Gwen Stefani and Madonna; Bono was an executive producer.
 The first single released from the album was "Shame on You (to Keep My Love from Me)".
 On 30 May 2011, Andrea released her second album, Lifelines, an album of cover songs, with The Blue Nile's "Tinseltown in the Rain" as the first single.
 Sharon started pursuing a solo career in 2009, her single "It's Not a Dream" was released on 29 August 2009.
 On 10 September 2010 her debut album Dream of You was released, with her cover of "Everybody's Got to Learn Sometime" by The Korgis as the first single.
 Sharon finished writing her second album in March 2012.
 The album that emerged was called The Same Sun.

 The Corrs released their second compilation album, Dreams: The Ultimate Corrs Collection, on 20 November 2006.
 The album consisted of several of the band's hits, as well as tracks that had not previously been released on Corrs albums, such as "I Know My Love", a collaboration with The Chieftains and "All I Have to Do Is Dream", Andrea's duet with Laurent Voulzy.
 The album also featured remixes of "When the Stars Go Blue" and "Goodbye".
 The latter was released as a download-only single to promote the album.
 However, the album charted poorly, reaching number 24 in Ireland.
-On 25 September 2007, The Corrs released another compilation album, The Works.
+On 25 September 2007, the Corrs released another compilation album, The Works.
 The album consists of three CDs that feature previously released songs.
 It performed worse than its predecessor, failing to chart at all.

-2015–present: Return with White Light and Jupiter Calling
+2015–2017: Return with White Light and Jupiter Calling

 In June 2015, Andrea announced that the Corrs would perform at Live in Hyde Park on 13 November and were in the process of making a new record.
 On 17 September 2015, the band confirmed their sixth studio album, White Light, which was released on 27 November 2015 and was accompanied by a European tour, which took place in 2016.
 According to an interview, released by Jim to Music Radar, the band had already completed the recording for their seventh studio album, Jupiter Calling.
 Produced by T Bone Burnett, it was released on 10 November 2017, and was preceded by a concert on 19 October at the Royal Albert Hall in London.